 Welcome!
-Our lab is interested in developing cutting-edge biotechnologies with a focus on mass spectrometry based proteomic techniques.
-Our lab is also interested in antibody bioengineering and translational science.
+Our lab is interested in developing mass spectrometry-based proteomic techniques.
+Our lab is also interested in protein engineering and translational science.

 Fascinated by the exciting biomedical and therapeutic potentials of camelid single-chain VHH antibodies (so-called nanobodies), we have begun to develop proteomics methods and informatics tools, such as machine-learning to enable high-throughout identification and characterization of drug-quality nanobodies.

 In parallel, we are interested in harnessing and bioengineering nanobodies for disease diagnosis and treatment.
 Through collaborations with structure and computational biologists , we are keen to unravel the mechanisms by which nanobodies uniquely target antigens of interest with high specificity and affinity.
 Finally, we are exploring new ways to screen for new drug targets against challenging diseases for future pharmacological interventions.

 Integrative proteomics identifies thousands of distinct, multi-epitope, and high-affinity nanobodies